Cheukting/rl_workshop/README.md

 ----
 ## Model-free Model

-So far we have to know exactly what will happened when we takes a certain action at a current state.
+So far we have to know exactly what will happen when we take a certain action at a current state.
 That is the rewards and the next state for each state-action pair.
 What if we are not sure (which is most of what happened in real life) and can only have expectation values for the rewards Qπ(s,a) at a certain state-action (from a statistic point of view).
 Here comes the Model-free Model, the differences are:

 Model-based: you know P(s'|s,a)
  - can apply dynamic programming